Cost Of Metal Roof vs Shingle: Which Is More Affordable?

 Maintenance and Repairs

-The cost of maintenance and repairs can swing the overall value in favor of one material over the other.
-Consistent upkeep adds to the lifetime cost of ownership.
+When evaluating the long-term cost of metal roof vs shingle, maintenance and repairs can easily swing the overall value in favor of one material over the other.
+Consistent upkeep adds significantly to the lifetime cost of ownership.

 Energy Efficiency and Utility Savings

 Beyond installation and repairs, energy efficiency can greatly influence affordability.
-Roofing material plays a significant role in how well your home retains or deflects heat.
+Because roofing material plays a significant role in how well your home retains or deflects heat, it is a critical piece of the puzzle when analyzing the cost of metal roof vs shingle.
+A more efficient roof doesn’t just protect your home—it pays you back every month on your energy bill.

 Metal Roof Energy Benefits

-• Cool roof options: Lighter colors and coatings help reduce HVAC strain during peak summer months.
+- Cool roof options: Lighter colors and coatings help reduce HVAC strain during peak summer months.
+To help you select the perfect, high-performance shade for your home, take a look at our

 Shingle Roof Energy Performance